Select an area of expertise to find out more about our experience.

 As part of our commitment to client care we make written records of any complaint and retain all documents and correspondence generated by the complaint for seven years.
 Our Management Committee reviews complaint records with a view to improving service standards wherever possible.

-Please note that the Legal Ombudsman has the following time limits: Legal Ombudsman Scheme Rules
+Please note that the Legal Ombudsman is governed by a scheme that can be found here: Legal Ombudsman Scheme Rules.

-b) the complainant must refer the complaint to the Legal Ombudsman no later than:
+Ordinarily, the complainant must refer the complaint to the Legal Ombudsman no later than: – one year from the act/omission; or

-three from when the complainant should reasonably have known there was cause for compliant
+– one year from when the complainant should reasonably have known there was cause for complaint.

-a) where a complaint is referred by a personal representative or beneficiary of the estate of a person who, before he/she died, had not referred the complaint to the Legal Ombudsman, the period runs from when the deceased should have reasonably have known there was cause for complaint; and
+a) where a complaint is referred by a personal representative or beneficiary of the estate of a person who, before they died, had not referred the complaint to the Legal Ombudsman, the period runs from when the deceased should reasonably have known there was cause for complaint; and

-b) when the complainant (or deceased) should have reasonably have known there was a cause for complaint will be assessed on the basis of the complainant’s (or deceased) own knowledge, disregarding what the complaint (or the deceased) might have been told if he/she had sought advice.
+b) when the complainant (or the deceased) should reasonably have known there was a cause for complaint will be assessed on the basis of the complainant’s (or the deceased’s) own knowledge, disregarding what the complainant (or the deceased) might have been told if they had sought advice.

 The following link is to the decision data on the Legal Ombudsman’s website: Ombudsman decision data | Legal Ombudsman